-Here you can find information on problems and issues raised on Grav forum and in the Slack Chat room that occur frequently enough that we thought we would save time and list the problem and the relevant solution in one easy to find location.
+Here you can find information on problems and issues raised on Grav forum and in the Discord Chat server that occur frequently enough that we thought we would save time and list the problem and the relevant solution in one easy to find location.

 Problem: The GPM cannot be reached, and you get this error in the Admin panel